EMR Data Retrieval for Research

 - To develop or refine a research question before you have a protocol requires Preparatory to Research Application approval by the UC Davis Health Compliance Office.
 Data accessed for this purpose may NOT be used for study recruitment or for publication.
 The investigator serves as an “honest broker” for the data accessed (see Figure 2), OR

 - Detailed data review or a cohort for prospective recruitment once you have a protocol requires UC Davis IRB approval.
 (UC Davis Health EMR data).
 The CTSC Informatics team serves as the “honest broker” for the data delivered (see Figure 3).

 - Assistance from the CTSC Biomedical Informatics staff is required for access to all identified datasets.

 Figure 2.
 How to access identified data from the UC Davis EMR without a protocol.

 Figure 3.
-How to access identified data from the UC Davis Health or UC Health EMR with a protocol.
+How to access identified data from the UC Davis Health and over 30 national CTSAs, including UC Health, with a protocol.